holochn/voltdiv/README.md

 # voltdiv
-A small rust program to calculate voltage deviders
+A small c++ program to calculate voltage deviders